PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 The sole expected failure is the intentionally unimplemented result-destination migration.

+## Post-split fallback reconciliation implementation

+The guarded result now records under `shape_reconciliation.primary.post_split_fallback`.
+The unconsumed all-zero default was removed, and the phase remains absent when the existing positive replacement guard is false.
+This matches the invoked-phase-only semantics of the other guarded reconciliation records.

+Only the default and result destination changed.
+The Split-to-Slice owner, `layout_state=session.layout_state`, replacement-count predicate, `_reconcile_static_tensor_shapes(model_ir, include_mutation_count=True)` call, evaluation count, ModelIR mutations, unbound-input safety check, public results, reports, artifacts, dependencies, and TensorFlow import boundaries are unchanged.
+The bounded store now covers 51 phase IDs.

+Validation completed sequentially under core-only `uv`:

+- focused post-split, very-late, Split fallback, terminal, and bounded-store
+  contracts: `96 passed in 2.39s`;
+- broader phase-result, owner, fallback, terminal, shape, and topology
+  contracts: `196 passed in 5.25s`;
+- lowerer architecture contracts: `258 passed in 16.47s`;
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed.

+No real-model conversion was run because this is a result-destination-only change at an already-characterized boundary.
+An AST audit confirms that `lower_onnx_to_ir` now has no unconsumed `*static_shape_stats` assignment.
+The remaining `_final_placeholder_matmul_static_shape_stats` local is intentionally retained because its counters are loaded by an existing downstream guard.

 ## Primary final cleanup reconciliation implementation

 The final PReLU and consecutive-Reshape reconciliation results now record as: